-Among the most low-keyed and easy going of the Sporting Dogs, the Clumber Spaniel is still very much a hunter at heart.
+The Clumber Spaniel is among the most low-keyed and easy going of the Sporting Dogs, although is still very much a hunter at heart.
 Indoors, he is quiet calm, gentle and rather lazy.
 Preferring to curl up on a soft sofa, they enjoy snoozing and eating.

 It is one of the few gun dogs or sporting breeds that do well in an apartment or home in the city.
 They are not barkers.
 They still need adequate exercise but their quiet nature makes them an excellent choice for those living in places with close neighbors.

 If given the choice, the Clumber would probably prefer the country or a suburban setting with a large yard but they are considered to be very adaptable.

 This breed likes company, and may not do well if left for extended periods of time.
 A lonely Clumber Spaniel is a bored Clumber Spaniel and with boredom comes destruction.
 If you do leave him for the day, assure he has plenty of toys and chews

 A bored or lonely Clumber can become a destructive Clumber.
 When you do have to leave him, give him a variety of safe toys and things to chew on and leave him in a safe environment.
 A crate works well for short periods of time.

 Besides being an ideal companion for a hunter, the Clumber Spaniel also makes an excellent pet.
 They are affectionate, mellow and well behaved.
 Once mature, they are relatively inactive.
 Puppies, regardless of the breed will be active and require socialization and early training.
 They usually become attached to one person in their family.

 Considered to be a friendly breed, they are still somewhat aloof with strangers.
 They make poor watch dogs and are never aggressive which makes them equally unsuitable for guard duty.